Nansō Satomi Hakkenden

+Nansō Satomi Hakkenden (南総里見八犬伝; 南總里見八犬傳), commonly known as Satomi Hakkenden (里見八犬伝) or simply Hakkenden (八犬伝), is a Japanese epic novel (yomihon) by Kyokutei Bakin, originally published over the course of twenty-eight years (1814–42).
+Set in the Muromachi period, the story follows the adventures and mishaps of eight fictional warriors born across the Kantō region, who gradually discover their shared origin as "spirit-children" of a Satomi princess and unite in Nansō as loyal defenders of her clan.

 The novel, consisting of 98 chapters printed in a total of 106 booklets, is considered the largest novel in the history of Japanese Literature.
 Bakin, in his 70s by the time the work was completed, had gone blind before finishing the tale, and dictated the final parts to his daughter-in-law Michi Tokimura.
 Along with Ueda Akinari's Ugetsu Monogatari, it is considered a masterpiece of gesaku literature, and one of the classics of Japanese historical fiction.

-The title has been translated as The Eight Dog Chronicles, Tale of Eight Dogs, or Biographies of Eight Dogs.
+The title Hakkenden has been translated as The Eight Dog Chronicles, Tale of Eight Dogs, or Biographies of Eight Dogs.

-Plot

-Nansō Satomi Hakkenden is a novel about the tale of eight youngsters (The Eight Dog Warriors) bound by a fateful connection in another world between Princess Fuse, a princess of the Satomi clan in Awa, and the dog of kami Yatsufusa, set in the late Muromachi period (350 years before Bakin lived).
-The eight Dog Warriors, who commonly have family names including the character for '犬' (Inu, dog) each have a peony-shaped bruise somewhere on their body and a bead of Japamala with the characters for humanity, justice, courtesy, wisdom, loyalty, sincerity, filial piety and obedience.
-Born in various parts of the eight provinces of Kanto region, they get to know each other guided by their fate while experiencing hardships, and gather together under the Satomi clan.
-They served the Satomi clan and fought against the allied forces of powerful feudal lords, and the story came to an end.
-The themes of their adventures are loyalty, clan honor, Bushido, Confucianism, and Buddhist philosophy.
+Synopsis

+Hakkenden is a long, dense work told from multiple perspectives - described by translator Glynne Walley as "huge and unwieldy, almost comically so".
+However, it can be divided into three main arcs - a prologue leading up to the Dog Warriors' birth, the stories of the individual Dogs as they encounter one another, and a final war between the Satomi and their assembled foes.
+The latter segment is often excluded from modern abridged editions of the novel.